MSc Business with Accounting & Finance

 The Business in Practice module is the core capstone module for students who choose this route instead of the dissertation route.
 It will illustrate business theory in practice by combing academic lecture input with expert practitioner insights, and will also provide intensive personal work-skills development via WBS CareersPlus team.The module is taught over two intensive weeks incorporating an innovative and exciting business simulation.
 The module is assessed through a Firm Analysis assignment and an Individual Reflective Journal assignment.

-If you select the dissertation route you will work with an allocated academic supervisor and research a topic relating to Marketing.
+If you select the dissertation route you will work with an allocated academic supervisor and research a topic relating to Accounting & Finance.
 The module is assessed by a 6,000 word formal dissertation.